GregSutcliffe/foreman_vmbuilder/README.md

   * Standard Debian PXE
   * Standard Debian Install
   * Custom finish which just installs git and curl

-    * _Important_: Don't sign the client cert (`puppet agent --tags no_such_tag` ...)
+_Important_: Don't sign the client cert (`puppet agent --tags no_such_tag` ...) -
-    * Doing so will break the installer's puppetmaster module
+signing the cert will break the installer's puppetmaster module

 # Usage

-Create options.yaml in the same dir as the checkout and populate with appropriate data.
+Create `options.yaml` in the same dir as the checkout and populate with appropriate data.
 As a minimum, you probably want your credentials and foreman url:

     ---